 Your Company's Domestic Credit Rating is CRISIL SME Rating 1 for the long-term debt /facilities by CRISIL.
-CRISIL has reaffirmed its ratings i.e. BBB/ STABLE for long term borrowings and A3 + for short term borrowings.
-The Credit Rating derive strength from the operational track record of the Company, cost competitiveness, flexibility derived from diversified services and the Company's effort to reduce cost and to improve cost efficiency.
+CRISIL has reaffirmed its ratings i.e. BBB/STABLE for long term borrowings and A3 + for

 25. DIRECTORS' RESPONSIBILITY STATEMENT

 The Directors' Responsibility Statement referred to in clause (c) of sub-section (3) of Section 135 of the Companies Act, 2013, shall state that: